For Program Booklet, see page 61 of

 Nisan 1 –

-began with the crescent moon nearest the time when the day and night were equal
+the one nearest the time when the day and night were equal

 lengths in Israel (this is later than the equatorial vernal equinox) if the barley on Mount Zion